"Receive the child in reverence. Educate the child in love. Send the child forth in freedom."

 Media and Technology

-Washington Waldorf School is committed to fostering students’ capacities for imagination, warm interaction, independent thinking, and healthy feeling.
-As we acknowledge the weakening effects that media can have on the development of those capacities, we strongly discourage media exposure from the daily experience of our students.
+WWS is committed to fostering students’ capacities for imagination, warm interaction, independent thinking, and healthy feeling.
+We discourage media exposure from the daily experience of our young students.
 Children are deeply affected by images, and they carry these images into their play and conversations, which then influences other children as well.

-Beginning in the Middle School, students are introduced to media and technological devices through a three-year course, CyberCivics, designed to encourage students to be healthy, ethical, and knowledgeable digital citizens.
-Keyboarding, word processing, and computer research skill are also introduced and developed at this time.
-However, Lower School students may not use phones or other devices during the school day, except as part of technology class.
+Beginning in the Middle School, students are introduced to media and technological devices in the classroom through a three-year course, CyberCivics, designed to encourage students to be healthy, ethical, and knowledgeable digital citizens.
+Keyboarding, word processing, and computer research skills are also introduced and developed at this time.
+Lower School students may not use phones or other devices during the school day, except as part of technology class.
 By partnering with our parents, we encourage our students to be mindful digital citizens and to view and use technological devices as useful tools.